tommedema/node-tasker/README.md

 tasker.addTask(cb)
 -------
-cb is a function which is called immediately if no queue is necessary, or later when this task first needs to be queued:
+cb is a function which is called as soon as this task is to be executed:

     function(onDone, checkNext) {